PavanRangani/docs/docs/prd/legal-entities/individual-boards.md

 This company will always be Normal companies (No client entities)

+#### Board Role

+Possible values can be : `Board Member` or `Advisory Board Member`

+Note: Data in Family Partnerships and Family foundations type are being pulled from the Governance tab.
+Users can not add boards manually in both of these sections.
+In Governance, we don’t have any such way to specify “Board Role” for the director.
+So we won’t be able to show “Board role” under  Family Partnerships and Family foundations type.
+This has been confirmed with Keith and he said that that's OK for now.

 #### Start date

 Date on which Individual joined the board.